defendthehoneypot/collect-forensics/README.md

 #Command line tool to collect DFIR information from remote systems.
 doug@defendthehoneypot.com

-I designed this to be easy to use tool to collect information from the command line.
+I designed this to be an easy way for collecting basic information using the cli Version 1.0
-Version 1.0

 -Search for files within Users directory</br>